gromacs/gromacs/docs/reference-manual/references.rst

 .. _refiupac70:

-:sup:`129` IUPAC-IUB Commission on Biochemical Nomenclature, “Abbreviations and Symbols for the Description of the Conformation of Polypeptide Chains.
-Tentative Rules (1969),” *Biochemistry*, **9** 3471–3478 (1970).
+:sup:`129` IUPAC-IUB Commission on Biochemical Nomenclature, "Abbreviations and Symbols for the Description of the Conformation of Polypeptide Chains.
+Tentative Rules (1969)," *Biochemistry*, **9** 3471–3478 (1970).

 .. raw:: html